Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### [code of condcut for members](members.md)

 ### Last words:
 You may report any rule breaking situation and the infractors will be sanctioned properly.
-You may notify staff and/or the moderation team by pinging them.
-A ticketing system will be implemented later.
+You may notify admins and/or the moderation team by pinging `@Supreme Seers` (admins) and `@Grand Clerics` (mods).
+A ticketing system will be implemented in future.
 **Respect the privacy of others.**

 # You may not attempt to bypass or find loopholes to the aforementioned rules.